PIB: FG to hold town hall meetings after presidential assent

 “That was why since the last 20 years, investments in the sector was on hold.
 Last year, there was over $50bn investment in Africa and what came to Nigeria was $3 billon because of the uncertainty in the sector

 “Our main challenge is resource management.
-If we manage all the money coming to the Niger Delta, NDDC, 13 per cent derivation, three per cent host communities funds and even the one from the amnesty programme, we won’t have some of the issues currently confronting us,” he added.
+If we manage all the money coming to the Niger Delta, NDDC, 13 percent derivation, 3 percent host communities funds and even the one from the amnesty programme, we won’t have some of the issues currently confronting us”, he added

 Earlier, the 33-member delegation led by Chief Timi Kay Ogoriba commended the minister for the introduction of unprecedented massive reforms in the petroleum industry especially the radical expansion of the gas sector.